Dr. Rispler explains the basics of a semen analysis

-Morphology: The term morphology refers to the size, shape and appearance of the sperm.
-Every sample will have some abnormal-looking sperm.
-As long as more than 30 percent of the sperm have normal shapes, fertility issues shouldn’t arise.
+Morphology.
+This refers to the size, shape and appearance of the sperm.
+Every sample will have some abnormal sperm.
+If more than 30% of the sperm look normal, issues shouldn’t arise.

-Motility: This number identifies how well the sperm move.
-For conception to occur, sperm must be able to swim through cervical mucus, across the uterus and out into the fallopian tubes to reach the egg.
-If motility drops below 50 percent, potential problems may exist.
+Motility.
+This number identifies how well the sperm move.
+For conception to occur, sperm must be able to swim to reach the egg.
+If motility drops below 50%, problems may exist.

-pH Levels: Ideally, sperm need to have an environmental pH level of 7.1-8.0.
-When the number is too low or too high, sperm may die, or they may be unable to penetrate the egg and achieve fertilization.
+pH Levels.
+Ideally, sperm need to have an environmental pH level of 7.1-8.0.
+When the number is too low or too high, sperm may die.
+They may also be unable to penetrate an egg.

-Liquefaction Time: When sperm is ejaculated, it is contained in a gel like substance called semen.
-In addition to sperm, semen also contains secretions from the prostate and the seminal vesicles.
+Liquefaction time.
+When sperm is ejaculated, it is contained in a gel like substance called semen.
 Before sperm can be released from the semen, the gel-like substance needs to liquefy.
 This usually occurs within 20 to 30 minutes after ejaculation.
-A semen analysis will check for normal liquefaction time.

-White Blood Cells: When the sperm analysis detects white blood cells or bacteria in the specimen, an infection may be present and could hinder sperm function.
+White blood cells.
+When the sperm analysis detects white blood cells or bacteria in the specimen, an infection may be present that could hinder sperm function.

-Once Dr. Rispler has reviewed the data from the semen analysis, he can make a recommendation on how to proceed.
-If the results are abnormal, he may suggest that your partner visit a urologist, a specialist who can identify and treat issues involving the male reproductive organs.
-The urologist can determine if physical blockages, hormonal deficiencies, retrograde ejaculation, erectile dysfunction, varicoceles or other problems are contributing to male infertility.
+Once Dr. Rispler has reviewed the data from the semen analysis, he can make treatment recommendations.
+If the results are abnormal, he may suggest that your partner visit an experienced urologist, a specialist who can identify and treat issues involving the male reproductive organs.
+The urologist can determine whether physical blockages, hormonal deficiencies, retrograde ejaculation, erectile dysfunction, varicoceles or other problems are contributing to male infertility.

 Though you may feel discouraged, Dr. Rispler has the expertise and advanced training to treat infertility.
-Once he has identified the cause of female or male infertility, he can recommend the appropriate treatment, which may include fertility medication, intrauterine insemination (IUI) or in-vitro fertilization (IVF), to produce positive results.
-Contact our office to schedule a consultation with Dr. Rispler.
+Fertility testing such as a semen analysis can help point him in the right direction.
+Once Dr. Rispler has identified the cause of infertility, he can recommend the appropriate treatment, which may include medication, intrauterine insemination (IUI) or in vitro fertilization (IVF).
+Contact our Los Angeles fertility center to schedule a consultation with Dr. Rispler.